Karachi: Pollution

-Air quality index is one of the worst in the world.
-Due to desert terrain, there is plenty of dust throughout the year except for rainy season.
-Vehicles and industries also contribute to air pollution, greenhouse gas emissions and global warming.
-There is alot of noise pollution due to traffic.
-Land pollution is due to solid trash not disposed to dedicated dumping sites.
-Trash is seen here and there and sometimes everywhere.
+As a large metropolitan area, Karachi has many sources of pollution.
+Alongside air, water and noise pollution, waste management is a challenge due to solid trash not disposed to dedicated dumping sites.

+Air pollution

+Water pollution

 Lastly there is water pollution in Lyari and Malir rivers as gutters directly open into these rivers.
 These rivers than directly go into Arabian sea untreated.
 So sewerage and industrial wastewater is directly being thrown into Indian Ocean hence polluting it and destroying marine life under the sea.
 3 waste water treatment plants exist but are all dysfunctional.

+Karachi's sewage system is overwhelmed and in disrepair, and sewage commonly gets into the city's water lines.
+Thousands of hospitalisations each year are attributed to sewage contamination in Karachi's drinking water, and there are annual cholera outbreaks in the city.
+As of 2011, half of all middle-class children in Karachi have intestinal parasites attributed to poor water quality.

-Urban Flooding in Monsoon Season
+Urban flooding in monsoon season

 Size of Drainage system and storm water drains (locally known as Naalahs) in the city is not enough to handle the heavy rainfalls of monsoon.
 The drainage system and storm water drains are also filled with solid trash.
 When water finds no path, it enters streets, roads, underpasses and even houses during rainfall in July and August of every year.
 Major Naalahs like Orangi Naalah, Gujjar Naalah, Mehmoodabad Naalah are cleaned every year by government but are polluted by people the next day.

-Flooding hinders connectivity of different areas of the city.
-Floods cause drown or electric shocks related deaths as well.
+Flooding hinders connectivity of different areas of the city specially Landhi and Korangi.
+Floods have caused drown or electric shocks related deaths as well.